dave-f/irc-pontoon/README.md

 !pontoon dave kevin bob
 ````

 Note that all players must be present in the channel _and_ have an entry in the players.xml file.
-Subsequent `!pontoon' commands with no arguments will start a game with the players specified previously, and rotate this list every game.
+Subsequent `!pontoon` commands with no arguments will start a game with the players specified previously, and rotate this list every game.

 Each player is then dealt a card, and a turn of betting begins.

 Playing the game
 ----

-Dealing proceeds in the order passed to the `!pontoon' command.
-Initial bets are placed for each player (see below for maximum inital bets).
+Dealing proceeds in the order passed to the `!pontoon` command.
+Initial bets are placed for each player.
 When this round is over, the next round begins where players attempt to get the best hand possible.

 Maximum initial bets
 ----